 So it’s been almost two years since the film came out and I haven’t seen AvP since I first saw it in August 2004.
 I never intended to buy the DVD either but as time went on, I eventually bought it in June 2006 to watch it again.
 I bought it on Ebay for only £3 so I didn’t lose much money on it. :)

 Well, by now, I think everybody knows what I think about AvP.
 I pretty much hated it when I first saw it but I guess the saying “time heals old wounds” is somewhat true.
 I still don’t like AvP but it’s a little more bearable watching it on DVD.
 The DVD also features the theatrical version and a “new” extended cut of AvP.
 Essentially, all it is, is an extra minute and half at the beginning of the movie which adds a new scene set in 1906 Antarctica with a whaler being chased by a Predator.
 It’s actually a nice scene too and I kinda wish they’d have left that in the theatrical version.
-There’s some things I liked in AvP but for every one thing I liked, there’s about fifty things I didn’t like.
+There are some things I liked in AvP but for every one thing I liked, there’s about fifty things I didn’t like.

 The most obvious negative is the PG13 certificate as any fan will tell you.
 But even if AvP was rated R, it wouldn’t make any difference because the script had been written as a PG13 film.
-Speaking of which, it was a very bad script, bad dialogue, acting wasn’t great either.
-There’s also countless Alien and Predator-related problems as well.
-Such as the fact the alien life cycle was sped up and the Predators were portrayed pretty weak.
+Speaking of which, it was a very bad script, and bad dialogue, acting wasn’t great either.
+There are also countless Alien and Predator-related problems as well.
+Such as the fact the alien life cycle was sped up and the Predators were portrayed as pretty weak.
 Like the team-up at the end.
 Not to mention their poor facial designs.
 On the plus side, the visual effects were great for the most part.
 The CGI Queen looked great as it was running though the CGI aliens could have been better.
 The main Alien-Predator fight sequence was great to watch.
 AvP probably isn’t that bad to non Alien / Predator fans but to those who are fans of the originals, this is a fairly disappointing film.
 There was just so much potential wasted.